 By default, there is one DUTGND input available for all four PMU channels.
 In some applications of a PMU, it is necessary that each channel operate from its own DUTGND level.
-There is a shared pin in the form of the GUARDIN(0-3)/DUTGND(0-3) which may be shared as either the input to the GUARD amplifier (GUARDIN), or as a DUTGND per channel function.
-This should be configured through the serial interface on power on as per required operation.
-The default connection is SW13b and SW14b.
-When configured as DUTGND per channel, this multifunction pin is no longer connected to the input of the guard amplifier, it is instead connected to the low end of the instrumentation amplifier (SW14a), and the input of the Guard amplifier is not connected internally to MEASVH (SW13a).
+Therefore the shared pin $\overline{GUARDIN(0-3)}/DUTGND(0-3)$ may be configured as either the input to the GUARD amplifier (GUARDIN), or as a DUTGND per channel function.

+This may be configured through the serial interface on power on as per required operation.
+The default connection is SW13b (GUARDIN) and SW14b (DUTGND PER DEVICE).

+When configured as DUTGND per channel, this multifunction pin is no longer connected to the input of the guard amplifier, instead it is connected to the low end of the instrumentation amplifier (SW14a), and the input of the Guard amplifier is now connected internally to MEASVH (SW13a).

-Figure 11.
+Figure 20.
 Using the DUTGND per channel Feature